earthsteading/Earthship/performance-solution_earthen-tyre-wall-butress.md

 The following Performance Solution is for presentation to your local council inspector and/or building surveyor to show that the foundation, footings and structural integrity of the rammed-earth-tyre wall out-performs the structural integrity of tranditional timber-framed construction.
 The evidence presented in this _Performance Solution_ meets and exceeds the _Performance Requirements_ defined in the National Construction Code, Section B (Structure).

 ## Table of contents
- 1. _Performance Based Design Brief_: (a) stakeholders submitting evidence, (b) history of construction method and assumptions, (c) building type, function, size (height/floor space) and plausible location for earthen wall buildings suing this construction method.
+ 1. _Performance Based Design Brief_: (a) stakeholders submitting evidence, (b) history of construction method and assumptions, (c) building type, function, size (height/floor space) and plausible location for earthen wall buildings using this construction method.
  2. Nominated applicable _Performance Requirements_ as per the NCC (and state legislation).
  3. Agreed analytical assessment process for each agreed _Performance Requirement_ including agreed acceptance criteria, e.g. comparative/absolute, qualitatitive/quantitative, deterministic/probabalistic, empirical calculations, in-situ/lab testing, computer aidied modelling/simulation.
  4. Required scope of supporting evidence to achieve a _Performance Solution_.
- 5. _Final report_, including: (a) overview of the PBDB (as per above), (b) analysis methods used, (c) results from analysis, (d) conclusions
+ 5. _Final report_, including: (a) overview of the PBDB (as per above), (b) 'performance requirement' analysis methods used, (c) results from analysis, (d) conclusions
  6. Acknowledgement of experts, participants and references.

 Terminology: